833-483-7477

 • Get plenty of rest: Make sure you give your body the rest it needs to recover.

-• Avoid potentially irritating foods: Stay away from dairy, fatty, and spicy foods because they can aggravate and worsen certain food poisoning symptoms.
+• Avoid potentially irritating foods: Stay away from dairy, fatty, and spicy foods because they can aggravate and worsen certain foodborne poisoning symptoms.
 In addition, avoid caffeine, alcohol, and fizzy and bubbly drinks, which will also make your symptoms worse.

 Treat Food Poisoning Fast With IV Therapy

-The fastest way to replace lost fluids and remedy dehydration due to food poisoning is intravenous (IV) therapy.
 IV therapy delivers fluids directly to the bloodstream so your body can absorb them more quickly.
 In some cases, you may experience the positive effects of IV therapy almost immediately.

 food poisoning iv